emmercm/www/src/blog/installing-old-homebrew-formula-versions.md

 $ brew link --overwrite zstd
 ```

-To t the formula, run:
+To tuninstall the formula, run:

 ```shell
 $ brew uninstall zstd@1.5.5
 ```

-To delete the local tap and all copied formulae, run:
+To  the local tap and all copied formulae, run:

 ```shell
 $ brew untap homebrew/local